Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of NGAS in the Leading Order (LO) to Anharmonic Interactions (AHI)

 \subsection{The Sextic Anharmonic Oscillator (SAHO)}

-The sextic AHO-system is an example of higher anharmonicity, which is also widely investigated [100].
-This system is interesting and important in its own right as it finds application in diverse areas of physics [100].
-As a theoretical laboratory, this system together with its double-well counterpart provide perhaps the simplest examples, for which supersymmetric quantum mechanics (SUSYQM) has definite predictions [101] for the energy-levels for specific values of the Hamiltonian-parameters.
-Hence, various models and approximation methods can be tested against the exact analytic results of SUSYQM.
-Besides, owing to the higher anharmonicity, the divergence of the SFPT at higher-orders becomes even more severe [102], $ E_{n} \sim \Gamma [n(m-1)] $ for $ gx^{2m}$ type of AHO.
-This result endows the sextic-AHO with added importance for testing convergent-approximation methods.
-It may also be noted that the``Wick-ordering" method of Caswell [27] is {\it not} directly applicable to this case since the method generates $ x^{4}$ counter-terms which are {\it not} present in the original (non-ordered) Hamiltonian.
-For the above stated reasons of practical applicability and theoretical importance, the sextic-AHO provides a unique testing ground for the $``Mean Field Approximation Scheme"$(MFAS), as described in the following.
+The sextic anharmonic oscillator system is a prime example of higher anharmonicity and has been the subject of extensive research [100].
+This system holds considerable interest and significance due to its applications in various branches of physics [100].
+As a theoretical construct, it, along with its double-well variant, represents one of the simplest cases where supersymmetric quantum mechanics (SUSYQM) offers precise predictions [101] for energy levels based on specific Hamiltonian parameters.
+This allows for the evaluation of various models and approximation techniques against the exact analytical outcomes provided by SUSYQM.
+Additionally, the increased anharmonicity results in a more severe divergence of the SFPT at higher orders [102], characterized by $ E_{n} \sim \Gamma [n(m-1)] $ for $ gx^{2m}$ types of AHO.
+This feature underscores the sextic-AHO's importance in assessing convergent-approximation methods.
+For these practical and theoretical reasons, the sextic-AHO serves as a distinctive testing platform for the NGAS, as detailed below.